 Fast Reroute for Egress Link Protection with EVPN-VXLAN Multihoming

-SUMMARY You can enable the fast reroute egress link protection (ELP) feature on multihoming peer provider edge (PE) devices in an EVPN-VXLAN network.
-This feature improves route convergence times and avoids load-balanced traffic loss toward a multihomed customer edge (CE) device if a link between the PE device and the CE device fails.
+You can enable the fast reroute egress link protection (ELP) feature on multihoming peer provider edge (PE) devices in an EVPN-VXLAN network.
+This feature improves route convergence times and avoids load-balanced traffic loss toward a multihomed customer edge (CE) device if a PE device link to the CE device fails.

 Benefits